pstolarz/OneWireNg/README.md

 # OneWireNg

-Ths is an Arduino 1-wire service library, intended as an alternative for the classic [OneWire](https://github.com/PaulStoffregen/OneWire) library.
+This is an Arduino 1-wire service library, intended as an alternative for the classic [OneWire](https://github.com/PaulStoffregen/OneWire) library.
 The library provides basic 1-wire services (reset, search, touch, read, write, parasite powering) and may serve for further work while interfacing with various 1-wire